-Having the right gear is an essential component to having an enjoyable trip into the backcountry.
+Having the right gear is an essential component of having an enjoyable trip into the backcountry.
 The Stio Snotel Jacket proved worthy when I tested it on a powder day at Teton Pass.
-This jacket was designed by Stio with the backcountry traveller in mind.
+This jacket was designed by Stio with the backcountry traveler in mind.

 Stio Snowtel Jacket Review

 There were a couple of attributes that caught my attention as soon as I put it on.
 The Stio Snotel jacket is incredibly lightweight, perhaps the lightest jacket I have ever worn.
 This is a definite plus for all those skiers and riders looking to shed weight and go as light as possible.
 It felt like I was wearing air.
 Once I started hiking, I noticed how well the jacket moved with my body.
 The stretchy softshell fabric made it super comfortable and unrestricted.
 A lot more enjoyable than the hardshell jackets I typically wear.

 The Snotel is a simple no-frills jacket with chest and hand pockets, YKK waterproof zippers, pit zips, and an oversized hood.
 You won’t find a powder skirt or wrist gauntlets, but hey, who needs those?
 Performance-wise this jacket was more than impressive.
 Breathable, waterproof, and stretchy.
 The Toray™ Dermizax® EV 3L fabric transfers heat and moisture effortlessly while hiking or skinning.

 This year’s Men’s Snotel Jacket ($355.00) is a must-have for any backcountry traveler looking to stay dry and comfortable!
 If you’re looking for a lightweight and high-performance jacket, the Stio Snotel is a great option.

 Stio makes a bunch of great snowboard jackets.
 Another great one is the new Raymer Jacket Learn how the two jackets compare in our Stio Raymer Jacket Review.